nickjj/runninginproduction.com/_posts/podcast/2019-11-10-1-a-medical-web-app-at-a-university-with-gabriel-robertson.md

   - "lets-encrypt"
   - "redhat"

-title: "A Medical Web App at a University with Gabriel Robertson"
+title: "Serving Medical University Employees, Health Officials and Students"
 description:
   Gabriel Robertson talks about using Phoenix and Elixir to build and deploy an internal web app that's being used at a medical University.